microsoft/vsts-extension-retrospectives/CONTRIBUTING.md

 ---

 1. Clone this repository, and open in your preferred [development environment](#development-environments).
 2. Using Powershell, navigate to the `/RetrospectiveExtension.Frontend` folder, run `npm install`.
 This will download all the dependent packages listed in `package.json`.
-3. When developing or publishing the extension locally, you need to create a .env file at the top level directory of the front end project (where `package.json` lives).
+3. When developing or publishing the extension locally, you need to create a .env file at the top-level directory of the front end project (where `package.json` lives).
 You can copy `RetrospectiveExtension.Frontend/.env.template` to `RetrospectiveExtension.Frontend/.env` to get started.
 The contents of the `.env` file are

     ```bash
     # Backend Service URL